dallascard/ACT/README.md

 ### Basic Usage:

-To train a model using one of the pre-specified datasets, such as StackOverflow use:
+To train a model using one of the pre-specified datasets, such as StackOverflow, use:

 `python run.py --dataset stackoverflow`

-This will download the IMDB dataset to `data/stackoverflow`, preprocess it, train a baseline CNN model, predict on the test data, and save the output to `data/temp`.
+This will download the dataset to `data/stackoverflow/raw`, preprocess it, train a baseline CNN model, predict on the test data, and save the output to `data/temp/`.

 The output directory will contain files for the train, dev, and test data, each of which is .npz file containing labels, predictions, and predicted probabilities.